Sahil17999/survey-form/README.md

 # survey-form
 Created a certification project which is a survey form using HTML and CSS.
 This form collects data from users to help improve the freeCodeCamp platform.

-Visit on google chrome: file:///Users/sahil/Desktop/survey-form/index.html
+Visit on the page: https://sahil17999.github.io/survey-form/